ZerojumpLine/DecGAN/README.md

 ### 2. Train DecGAN network

+- Revert the comments if you train G_Dec like above.
 - Put the learned G_Dec in the checkpoints folder.
 It is not updated in this process.
-Maybe it can be trained together, bu we haven't tried..
+Maybe it can be trained together, but we think it is not necessary and haven't tried.
 - The training can be accelerated by increasing batchsize with more gpus.

 ```